thiagocrux/react-theme-switcher-demo/README.md

-# React Theme Switcher POC
+# React Theme Switcher Demo

 A theme switcher demo made with React and TypeScript.